alekshura/Ankara/README.md

 # Ankara
 This is Web API of example Ankara application.
-The idea is to show Docker MS Sql Server sturtup for developer machine.
+The overall idea is to show how we have used MS SQL Server Docker Image in development process.
-Is is also shows an exmple of configuration Web API .NET Core 3.1 Controlles Examples, configurated for Active Direcotry authorizations.
-(Not Azure AD, but traditional AD)
+It is also more convenient to use contenirised database, create databases, users, schemas, load data using one command.
+This job can be done using one Docker container `db-init`.

 ## Start
 The main docker compose file is in root directory of a repository.